-We envision a community where everyone works together to empower all people to reach self-sufficiency, eliminate poverty, and help senior citizens live independently with dignity and respect.
+We envision a community where everyone works together to eliminate poverty, empower all people to reach economic self-reliance, and help senior citizens live independently with dignity and respect.

 August 20, 1964 – The Economic Opportunity Act is signed into law.